geosoft1/tools/README.md

 **Features**

-- Install last version of Go compiler and a stable version of LiteIDE on almost any Unix/Linux based desktops and servers.
+- Install a stable version of Go compiler and LiteIDE on almost any Unix/Linux based desktops and servers.
 - Create a simple and practical layout for ide (liteide.ini.mini).
 - Also create `GOPATH` and add a hello world project.
 - Add a nice launcher to dock or desktop.